dineshpinto/market-analytics/README.md

 # Market Analysis

+A set of Jupyter Notebooks analyzing the crypto markets.
+Generally useful for identifying trends in data, and finding undervalued projects based on derived metrics.

 ## Bitcoin Market Analysis

 Understanding market cycles using basic mathematics is a fun exercise.
 Here we use simple geometric progressions on the length of Bitcoin bull and bear